AugurProject/augur/docs/v2/docs/contracts/index.md

  @param _mastercopy Address of master copy.
  @param initializer Payload for message call sent to new proxy contract.
  @param saltNonce Nonce that will be used to generate the salt to calculate the address of the new proxy contract.

+<h4><a class="anchor" aria-hidden="true" id="ProxyFactory.createProxyWithCallback(address,bytes,uint256,contract IProxyCreationCallback)"></a><code class="function-signature">createProxyWithCallback(address _mastercopy, bytes initializer, uint256 saltNonce, contract IProxyCreationCallback callback) <span class="return-arrow">→</span> <span class="return-type">contract Proxy</span></code><span class="function-visibility">public</span></h4>

+Allows to create new proxy contact, execute a message call to the new proxy and call a specified callback within one transaction
+ @param _mastercopy Address of master copy.
+ @param initializer Payload for message call sent to new proxy contract.
+ @param saltNonce Nonce that will be used to generate the salt to calculate the address of the new proxy contract.
+ @param callback Callback that will be invoced after the new proxy contract has been successfully deployed and initialized.